JorgeValderrama/Launch-vehicle-MDO/README.md

 # Multidisciplinary Optimization (MDO) of Two-Stage to Orbit (TSTO) launch vehicle

-Commonly, the MDAO of launch vehicles it's done using a Multidiscipline Feasible (MDF) formulation, single shooting methods and evolutionary optimizers.
-This innovative code uses a quasi-AAO MDO formulation to optimize a TSTO Launch vehicle and its trajectory using pseudospectral optimal control methods and gradient-based optimization, allowing to reduce the number of function evaluations.
+A common MDAO strategy for launch launch vehicles consists of a Multidiscipline Feasible (MDF) formulation, integrating single shooting methods and evolutionary optimizers.
+Tipically it requires a high number of iterations for the optimizer to converge.
+In this work we propose a quasi-AAO MDO formulation to optimize a TSTO Launch vehicle and its trajectory using pseudospectral optimal control methods and gradient-based optimization, allowing to reduce the number of function evaluations.
 It includes 3 main disciplines: Propulsion, Mass-Sizing and trajectory.

 * Propulsion: Uses a surrogate model (bilinear interpolator) of Rocket CEA outputs to determine performance.
 Optimization of